 August 7, 2003

 Bricks, an 1848 penny, glass, bone fragments and more have made their way up through the dirt and grime of time at Weston Manor.
-For the past four weeks students and college graduates have been working with the College of William & Mary digging up the past at Weston Manor in cooperation with Historic Hopewell Foundation Inc. and the city o......
+For the past four weeks students and college graduates have been working with William & Mary digging up the past at Weston Manor in cooperation with Historic Hopewell Foundation Inc. and the city o......

 - "Area Residents Bring out History through Artifacts and Stories"